 This approach to investing, now often referred to as socially responsible investing, or SRI, is viewed largely in terms of what it doesn't do.
 Investors choose what not to invest in — such as tobacco, weapons manufacturers and alcohol.
 And, because SRI entails limiting the universe of potentially profitable investments, the implication is that though this might be a noble endeavor, the investor is doomed to lower returns.

-As interest in SRI has continued to grow, a new, more active and demanding approach to social investing has emerged.
+During the 1980s, Fortune magazine famously described SRI as "feel good investing" and "politically correct investing."
+But as interest in SRI has continued to grow, a new, more active and demanding approach to social investing has emerged based on the idea that social responsibility and corporate earnings should naturally go hand in hand.
 Dr. Michael Porter, of the Institute for Strategy and Competitiveness at Harvard Business School, summed up this new idea: "Corporate Social Responsibility can be much more than a cost, a constraint or a charitable deed — it can be a source of opportunity, innovation and competitive advantage."

 Inspired by those words, U.S. Trust has created Socially Innovative Investing, which takes traditional socially responsible investing a step further.
 S2I incorporates an active, proprietary method for reviewing U.S. securities across a wide spectrum of criteria that weight both social responsibility and financial fundamentals .To be considered for inclusion, companies must be attractive fundamentally, as well as fit global macro investment themes established by U.S. Trust's thought leadership team.
 During the portfolio construction process, sector weights adhere to U.S. Trust's recommendation.

 S2I stands on the idea that corporations and society don't (indeed, can't) thrive as wholly separate, unrelated entities.

 Corporations need vibrant communities in order to create demand for their products and to provide a supportive environment in which to operate.